-EMS is a community health resource doing wellness checks, advising on appropriate medical resources and increasingly engaged in Community Paramedicine, something incredibly fiscally important to the Hospital Systems.
-Because if patients are readmitted a month after discharge, the hospitals cannot bill.
+- EMS is a community health resource doing wellness checks, advising on appropriate medical resources, and increasingly engaged in Community Paramedicine; something incredibly fiscally important to the Hospital Systems.
+If patients are readmitted a month after discharge, the hospitals cannot bill.

 2. Why do EMS members deserve more?

 - EMS Members have been paid minimum wages for far too long.
 Regardless of Sector EMS members need to be compensated for both their moral and monetary worth.